 Fueling your body with the right fertility vitamins and nutrients not only helps you feel your best, but it can also set up for success when trying to conceive.
 Here are 12 of the best vitamins for fertility.

-While many of these fertility vitamins and nutrients can be found in everyday foods, individuals trying to get pregnant often need a bit extra support.
-Fueling your body with the right fertility vitamins and nutrients not only helps you feel your best, but it can also set up for success when trying to conceive.
-Here are 12 of the best vitamins for fertility.
+Fueling your body with the right fertility vitamins not only helps you feel your best, it also optimizes your body's readiness for conception and healthy pregnancy.
+Here are 12 of the most research-backed vitamins and minerals for fertility.

-Folate is a term for a group of B9 vitamins that help with cell growth and fetal development.
-Folates like folic acid, dihydrofolate (DHF), tetrahydrofolate, and 5-methyltetrahydrofolate (5-MTHF) are critical to forming new cells, including those needed to support a viable pregnancy.
+Folate is a group of B9 vitamins essential for cell growth and fetal development.
+Various forms of folate including folic acid, dihydrofolate (DHF), tetrahydrofolate, and 5-methyltetrahydrofolate (5-MTHF) are critical for forming new cells, including those needed to support a viable pregnancy.

-Folate may also positively affect fertility for women trying to conceive.
-One study found that participants with higher folate levels in their blood had better outcomes when undergoing assisted reproductive technologies (ARTs).
+Research also suggests folate positively affects fertility itself.
+One study found that women with higher folate levels in their blood achieved better outcomes during assisted reproductive technologies (ART) like IVF.

-It's recommended that women trying to conceive take a daily supplement of at least 400 micrograms of folic acid, starting at least one month before conception.
+Women trying to conceive should take at least 400 micrograms of folic acid daily, starting at least one month before conception, ideally three months or more.

-- Legumes (like lentils, beans, chickpeas, peanuts, lima beans, and soybeans)
+- Legumes (lentils, black beans, chickpeas, peanuts, lima beans, soybeans)

 2. Iron

-Iron is essential for your body, whether you are actively trying to get pregnant.
-It helps to create red blood cells that carry oxygen to your tissues and organs, including your reproductive organs.
+Iron is essential for creating red blood cells that transport oxygen to your tissues and organs including your reproductive organs.
+This oxygen delivery is crucial for optimal ovarian and uterine function.

 - Eggs